 College entrance exams (SAT and ACT) are used by universities to assess your readiness for college-level curriculum.
 Some universities require a score within a specific range, and some do not.
 We recommend that students take both the SAT and ACT to determine which exam is the best indicator of their knowledge and ability.

-The ACT exam is usually taken for the first time in your junior year - Spring or Winter.
+- The ACT exam is usually taken for the first time in your junior year - Spring or Winter.
 The ACT assesses your knowledge of the content you have taken in high school - English, mathematics, reading and science.
+This is funded by Amphitheater School District for ALL JUNIORS.